sagemath/trac_to_gh/Issue 6135.md

 # Issue 6135: #4073 is not fixed

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6135

 Original creator: ddrake